kilchenmann/eDing/README.md

 #### On localhost

-Start the development server with `yarn serve` and in a second terminal window start the electron application with `yarn electron:dev`.
+Start the development server with `yarn serve` and in a second terminal window start the electron application with `yarn electron`.
 This will open the app whithin electron automatically.

 #### As build

-Build the app with `yarn build:watch` and in a second terminal window start the electron application with `yarn electron`.
-This will open the app whithin electron automatically.
+Run `yarn dev` to build the app (in dev mode and stored in `/dist` folder) and to open it with electron automatically.

 ## Code scaffolding